openid/fapi/fapi-2_0-message-signing.md

 Usage of PKCE in FAPI 2 provides protection for code leakage described in Section 5.4 of [@!JARM].

+## Confusion between Resource Servers and Clients in Introspection Request

+In [@!I-D.ietf-oauth-jwt-introspection-response], the resource server accessing the introspection response is seen in the role of a client towards the authorization server that is providing the introspection endpoint.
+A malicious client (that is not a resource server) could attempt to call the introspection endpoint directly, and thus gather information about a leaked or stolen access token that it is not supposed to have access to, e.g., personal information about the resource owner.

+The authorization server therefore must ensure that the resource server is not confused with a regular client that is not supposed to call the introspection endpoint, and that the resource server has the necessary authorization to access the information associated with the access token.

 # Privacy considerations